treysuiter/jam-buddy/README.md

+# JamBuddy
-# JamBuddy: Find your buddy.
-And Jam.
+# Find your buddy.
+And jam.

 ## What is JamBuddy?